danielakomenda/ML2-ExamProject/README.md

 You can also write your own text.
 If you write your own text the Cosine-Similarity will be calculated between the openAI-recommended-text and your own one.
 If you are happy with the text, it will be stored in the Database with the rest of the semester-data.

+## Student
+If you'd like to create your own student, you can use '/base-data'-URL.

+## Semester
+If you'd like to create your own semester, you can use '/semester-data'-URL.